 Recently it occurred to me that I may have been looking at this the wrong way.
 Maybe Jabez figured that his new, enlarged territory would look very appealing to an enemy.
 Perhaps he thought it likely that an enemy could come along and seek to take it away from him.
 In that case, it just makes sense to couple a prayer for expanded territory with a prayer for protection from harm.
 With that thought in mind, perhaps his prayer was more like, “Oh that your hand would be upon me and prevent enemies from taking back the progress and expansion you will bring into my life.”

 Whether or not this is what Jabez meant, this has been the prayer I have now adopted to go along with my request for God to expand my boundaries.
 I know I have an enemy.
 I know that whenever I have made serious, spiritual progress, he has attempted to take back every bit of that progress.
-He’s been pretty relentless at times.
-And so I am not shy about asking God to protect me from this enemy.
+So, I am not shy about asking God to protect me from this enemy.
 Even Jesus taught us in the Lord’s prayer (Matthew 6:13) to pray “rescue us from the evil one.”